 Nuts add extra nutrition, crunch, and flavor to any meal they are added to.
 In this article, we will be discussing two prominent members of the culinary nut group - walnuts and almonds, mainly by comparing their nutritional values and impacts on health.

 From a botanical viewpoint, walnuts and almonds are not true nuts but stone fruits, also known as drupes.
 However, they are considered to be culinary nuts, as they are used as such in the kitchen.

 Walnut is the seed of trees belonging to the Juglans genus and the Juglandaceae family.
 This family is also known as the walnut family and includes other trees, such as pecan and hickory.

-Almonds, also known as Prunus dulcis or Prunus amygdalus, are the edible seeds of trees which are part of the Amygdalus subgenus in the Prunus genus and the Rosaceae family.
+Almonds, also known as Prunus dulcis or Prunus amygdalus, are the edible seeds of trees that are part of the Amygdalus subgenus in the Prunus genus and the Rosaceae family.
 This genus includes a wide variety of other stone fruits, including apricots, peaches, nectarines, plums, and cherries.

 Taste and Use